 Following the disaster, a 250-square mile area of Block Island Sound was closed to fishing and shellfishing for an extended period, and 3,300 lost commercial charter-boat trips resulted.

 As a result of the severe weather at the time of the spill, oil spread quickly to the deeper levels of water, making clean-up efforts difficult.
 The primary organizations involved in restoration efforts were the National Oceanic and Atmospheric Administration (NOAA), the United States Fish and Wildlife Service, the Rhode Island Department of Environmental Management, and the United States Coast Guard.
 Recovery projects included restocking wildlife populations and protecting and enhancing their habitats.US federal and Rhode Island state governments undertook considerable work to clean up the spill and restore lost fishery stocks and coastal marine habitat.
+The use of oil stop valves are recommendable to avoid or prevent future spills.
 The trustee agencies completed all project implementation by early 2016.
 Restoration project performance monitoring is ongoing.
 Learn more here.